HadiDastangoo/TelegramV2RayExtractor/README.md

 **Note: This project is intended for educational/persoanl purposes only.
 Any other use, including commercial or non-educational use, is not accepted!**

 ## Usage
-You can use this project in a self-hosted server (shared hosting with minimum requirements, *out of Iran* that supports PHP (Access to Telegram is not available on many hosting providers within Iran) and has access to `Cron Jobs` to define scheduled extraction.
+You can use this project in a self-hosted server or shared hosting with minimum requirements, *out of Iran* that supports PHP (Access to Telegram is not available on many hosting providers within Iran) and has access to `Cron Jobs` to define scheduled extraction.

 **Notes:**
 * Default parameters are defined in `config.php`.